-We’ve told you about some of Oklahoma City’s usual heating and furnace problems before, but we’re back with a few more issues that could cause your furnace to fail in the middle of this awful cold.
+We’ve gone over some of Oklahoma City’s usual heating and furnace problems before, but we’re back with some more issues that could cause your heating system to fail in the middle of this awful cold.

 Lack of Maintenance